Creamed Peas and Potatoes

 A bowl of creamed potatoes and peas next to a spoon and napkin.

 Creamed Peas and Potatoes was always a favorite side dish growing up.
-Our mom would add fresh peas from our garden along with tender chunks of beautiful red potatoes.
+My mom would add fresh peas from our garden along with tender chunks of plump red potatoes.
 It’s a terrific dish to serve with baked chicken, turkey, roasted pork, meat loaf or steak.
-We have even served this for Easter dinner.
-On multiple occasions.
-It’s easy to make, very inexpensive, and always a crowd pleaser!
+I have even served this for Easter dinner.
+This comforting side dish really is perfect for any occasion – it’s easy to make, very inexpensive, and always a crowd pleaser!

 It only takes a few simple pantry ingredients to create this delicious, creamy side dish.
 This is what you need: